 Students who do not meet these requirements, but who can demonstrate experience, achievement, and maturity appropriate to success in an accelerated academic program may be considered on a case-by-case basis.
 Appeals require an extended application and interview.

-In order to be considered for acceptance into the program, each student must submit:
+In order to be considered for acceptance into the program, a degree seeking student must submit: